rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/prepare-nodes/_index.md

 {{% tabs %}}
 {{% tab "K3s" %}}
-We recommend setting up the following infrastructure:
+We recommend setting up the following infrastructure for a high-availability installation:

 - **Two Linux nodes,** typically virtual machines, in the infrastructure provider of your choice.
 - **An external database** to store the cluster data.
 PostgreSQL, MySQL, and etcd are supported.
 - **A load balancer** to direct traffic to the two nodes.
 - **A DNS record** to map a URL to the load balancer.
-This will become the Rancher server URL.
+This will become the Rancher server URL, and downstream Kubernetes clusters will need to reach it.
 - **A private Docker registry** to distribute Docker images to your machines.

 ### 1. Set up Linux Nodes